More pages in this section

 Schools are complex environments, and we require policies and procedures to ensure we are all marching to the beat of the same drum.
 We believe our students feel safer knowing there are rules and processes for everyone to follow.

 The Diocesan Education Council (DEC) assists the Bishop in formulating the Townsville Diocesan Catholic Education vision and identity.
 The DEC makes and monitors educational policies so that they are consistent with the Diocesan Mission Statement.
 The policy framework of the Diocesan Education Council provides a unifying focus for all Diocesan schools, and schools formulate additional policies to address operational aspects of school life.

-All system schools in the Townsville Diocese have adopted a Code of Conduct for Parents and Volunteers, and all parents/carers are asked to abide by the rights, responsibilities and ethos outlined in this document.
+All system schools in the Townsville Diocese have adopted a Code of Conduct for Parents, and all parents/carers are asked to abide by the rights, responsibilities and ethos outlined in this document.

 St Joseph's Guide to Behaviour Management

 Self-discipline is the aim and purpose of disciplinary practices.
 Discipline should be firm, just, consistent and impartial.
 Discipline is based on encouraging self respect, respect for others and respect for property.